Learning About This Curious Adventure We Call Life

 But I was wrong.

-For centuries, scientists have focused on reductive explorations of our shared, objective physical world, trying to understand it by reducing it to the sum of its parts and creating designated fields — biology, chemistry, archaeology, physics, etc. They learned much but have been limited by technological constraints.
+For centuries, scientists have focused on reductive exploration of our shared, objective physical world, seeking to understand it by reducing it to the sum of its parts and creating distinct fields — biology, chemistry, archaeology, physics, etc. They have learned a great deal but have been constrained by technological limitations.

 However, as technology advances, so does science.